wodenx/Bodiless-JS/packages/bodiless-documentation/doc/Design/DesignSystem.md

 Utility class produced by tailwind, they should be as unambiguous as possible.

-The bodiless test site uses default tailwind https://tailwindcss.com/ for this layer.
+The BodilessJS examples/test & examples/starter site uses default tailwind https://tailwindcss.com/ for this layer.

 ## Element Tokens

-Element Tokens are HOC that add utility classes to a single HTML element. *By convention all Elemnt Tokens start with as.*
+Element Tokens are HOC that add utility classes to a single HTML element. *By convention all Element Tokens start with `as`.*

 ``` js
 const asHeader1 = addClasses('text-4xl font-bold');